-- Live vaccines (e.g., oral polio, oral typhoid, MMR, BCG, yellow fever): should be avoided in patients taking mercaptopurine greater than 1.5 mg/kg/day.
+- Live vaccines (e.g., oral polio, oral typhoid, MMR, BCG, yellow fever): should be avoided in patients taking azathioprine at a dose greater than 3 mg/kg/day.
 Please refer to the Green Book Chapter 6 for current advice regarding the use of live vaccines in patients taking immune modulators.
-Please discuss with specialist team before vaccines are administered.
+Contact the specialist if further guidance is required.
 N.B.
-Routine influenza and pneumococcal vaccinations are highly recommended with a single pneumococcal booster after 5 years. - Patients with active/history of pancreatitis. - Concomitant prescribing of allopurinol or febuxostat. see section 7. - Patients receiving mercaptopurine are at an increased risk of developing lymphoproliferative disorders and other malignancies, notably skin cancers, sarcomas, and uterine cervical cancer in situ.
-Exposure to sunlight and UV light should be limited and patients should wear protective clothing and use a sunscreen with a high protection factor to minimise the risk of skin cancer and photosensitivity. - Patients with low thiopurine methyltransferase (TPMT) activity are at increased risk of myelosuppression.
-Substantial dose reduction is generally required. - Severe infection, including hepatitis B or C and history of tuberculosis. - Severely impaired hepatic or bone marrow function. - Pregnancy and breastfeeding (see section 12). - Patients who have no history of exposure to varicella zoster virus (VZV) i.e., chickenpox or herpes zoster (shingles), should avoid contact with individuals with chickenpox or herpes zoster.
-Contact the on-call microbiologist via the hospital switchboard for advice regarding those who have no antibodies to varicella-zoster virus and who have had significant - 4 | National shared care protocol adapted for local use: Mercaptopurine for Patients Within Adult Services (Non-transplant Indications)

-exposure to chickenpox or herpes zoster.
+Routine influenza and pneumococcal vaccinations are highly recommended. - Patients with active/history of pancreatitis. - Concomitant prescribing of allopurinol or febuxostat should be avoided. - Patients receiving azathioprine are at an increased risk of developing lymphoproliferative disorders and other malignancies, notably skin cancers, sarcomas and uterine cervical cancer in situ.
+Exposure to sunlight and UV light should be limited and patients should wear protective clothing and use a sunscreen with a high protection factor to minimize the risk of skin cancer and photosensitivity. - Patients with low thiopurine methyltransferase (TPMT) activity are at increased risk of myelosuppression.
+Substantial dose reduction is generally required. - Severe infection. - Severely impaired hepatic or bone marrow function. - Pregnancy and breastfeeding (see section 12). - Patients who have no history of exposure to varicella zoster virus (VZV) i.e., chickenpox or herpes zoster (shingles), should avoid contact with individuals with chickenpox or herpes zoster.
+Contact the on-call microbiologist via the hospital switchboard for advice regarding those who have no antibodies to varicella-zoster virus and who have had significant exposure to chickenpox or herpes zoster.
 See The Green Book- chapter 34 for detailed guidance.
 If the patient is infected with VZV, appropriate measures should be taken, which may include antiviral therapy and supportive care.